MapBBCode/mapbbcode.github.io/admin.md

 * page header template(s)
 * configuration page template (only for additional layers)

-Some of those files may be modified in a plugin, so it's better to search by a substring "put MapBBCode add-ons here".
+Some of those files may be modified in a plugin, so it's better to search for a comment "put MapBBCode add-ons here".
 For most plugins it marks places where you need to put inclusion tags for add-on scripts.
 Please mind correct paths to js files.

 There are some add-ons distributed with MapBBCode by default.
 First, a length measurement plugin, `Param.Length.js`.
 It resides alongside `mapbbcode.js` and adds a measurement panel to maps.